Originally Published December 2021

 The grocery list image below shows how a man-in-the-middle attack works.
 One person makes a grocery list, but their child intercepts it and alters the information to advance their own agenda (that of acquiring more toys, of course.)
-Another example of a man-in-the-middle attack would be if your mailman opened your mail and copied the information then resealed your mail to look like it was never altered.
+Another example of a man-in-the-middle attack would be if your mailman opened your mail and copied the information, then resealed your mail to look like it was never altered.

 4. Denial-of-Service (DoS)

 This toll booth traffic jam represents how a flooding DoS attack works (specifically, this would be a Distributed Denial of Service Attack, or DDoS) and how frustrating it can be.
 The incoming cars represent the “traffic” sent by the attacker to overwhelm a server.
-In this case the victim’s server is the toll gate that is trying to process all the traffic.
-As you can see the toll gate is not functioning as it should due to the high amount of traffic.
+In this case, the victim’s server is the toll gate that is trying to process all the traffic.
+As you can see, the toll gate is not functioning as it should be due to the high amount of traffic.

-A Trojan Horse is a type of malware that hackers use to secretly gain access to your computer and install malicious code in your system.
-Much like the Ancient Greek story, a Trojan Horse will appear to be some useful program that you want to download, but it will actually give a hacker control of your system.
+Trojan Horse attacks can be tricky, as they’re dependent on the user downloading the malware.
+Much like the Ancient Greek story, a Trojan Horse will appear to be some useful program that you want to download, but it will actually give the hacker control of your system.

+A common method used to spread these Trojan Horses is through email attachments (another common phishing ploy).
 Because the Trojan Horse is already a known illustration, we thought this image with computer-related labels would help explain: